Config#

 None

 OS process group identifier.
 Non-TP stages with the same process value share a single OS process; today every non-TP stage must declare one explicitly (see also _validate_general).
-For TP stages, process is optional and acts as a prefix for the derived rank-process names ({process}_tp{rank}); if unset, the stage name is used as the prefix.
+For TP stages, process is optional, must not be shared with another stage, and acts as a prefix for the derived rank-process names ({process}_tp{rank}); if unset, the stage name is used as the prefix.

 wait_for